 Lash glue is the lifeblood of your work, so understanding how to use it is paramount to your success!
-Finding your perfect glue is a bit like when Prince Charming slid the glass slipper onto Cinderella’s little foot after trying it on every woman in the kingdom - it just fits.
-Sometimes though, your glue will start to misbehave.
+Finding your perfect eyelash glue is a bit like when Prince Charming slid the glass slipper onto Cinderella’s foot after trying it on every woman in the kingdom - it just fits.
+Sometimes though, your lash extension glue will start to misbehave.
 Is it you, or the glue?
-How can you tell?
-How can you fix it?
+And how can you fix it?

-There are a few things you can do to make your life easier, and to make your client’s retention as amazing as normal - some might seem very obvious, but the obvious is often one of the easiest things to overlook, so stick with me!
+There are a few things you can do to make your life easier, and to make your client’s lash extension retention amazing.
+Some might seem very obvious, but the obvious is often one of the easiest things to overlook, so stick with us!

 This is one that sounds obvious.
-We’re all aware that before opening, glue has a shelf life of 6 months from the date on the bottom of the bottle or on the thermo pack the glue comes in.
-This is the glue’s DOP - the date of production - it also doubles up as the batch number, so if you ever need to contact us about your glue, we’ll ask about this so that we know which batch the glue was from!
+We’re all aware that before opening, lash glue has a shelf life of 6 months from the date on the bottom of the bottle or on the thermo pack the glue comes in.
+This is the lash extension glue’s DOP - the date of production.
+It also doubles up as the batch number, so if you ever need to contact us about your glue, we’ll ask about this so that we know which batch the glue was from.

-After opening, your glue has a shelf life of up to 2 months, however for the best retention it is worth changing it every 4 weeks.
-It can be difficult to keep track of this, especially in a busy salon or even just going from one client to the next - days merge into weeks, weeks into months and suddenly your glue is gloopy - but when did you open it?
-To make keeping track of this easy peasy, take a small piece of your tape and write the date on it.
-Stick it to the bottom of your glue and hey presto!
+After opening, your eyelash glue has a shelf life of up to 2 months.
+However, for the best retention it is worth changing it every 4 weeks.
+It can be difficult to keep track of this, especially in a busy salon or even just going from one client to the next - days merge into weeks, weeks into months and suddenly your lash glue is gloopy - but when did you open it?
+To make keeping track of this easier, take a small piece of your lash tape and write the date on it.
+Stick it to the bottom of your lash extension glue and hey presto!
 Your very own reminder that 6 weeks from that date, it’s a pretty good time to start thinking about ordering a new bottle!

-Summer.
-It’s the time of year we start to look forward to the moment it ends - the lighter evenings, the warmth of the sun on our skin, barbecues… That being said, there are some drawbacks to the rising temperatures, and the subsequent rise in humidity we often experience - the main one being that our glue suddenly forgets how to behave!
+Summer, the time of year we start to look forward to the moment it ends.
+However there are some drawbacks to the rising temperatures and humidity we will experience.
+The main problem we'll face when it comes to lashing in the summer is that our lash extension glue suddenly forgets how to behave!

-Your room conditions are one of the biggest factors that can affect your glue - fluctuations in temperature and humidity can be the difference between a great set, and the set that makes you never want to look at a single eyelash ever again (we all have them - hang in there).
+Your beauty room conditions are one of the biggest factors that can affect your eyelash glue.
+Fluctuations in the temperature and humidity can be the difference between a great set of lashes, and a set that makes you never want to look at a single eyelash ever again.

-- Add some little droplets of water along the eyepatch using a microfibre brush
+- Add some little droplets of water along the under eye patches using a microfibre brush.

 - Apply Primer in sections as you work to keep the lashes moistened

-As a general rule, you're going to want to refresh your glue drop every 15-20 minutes during the treatment.
-Each time, you need to give your glue a good shake to make sure all the ingredients are properly mixed together.
-What will happen if you don’t shake your glue correctly?
+As a general rule, you're going to want to refresh your glue drop every 15-20 minutes during a treatment.
+Each time you do so, you need to give your eyelash glue a good shake to make sure all the ingredients are properly mixed together.
+What will happen if you don’t shake your lash extension glue correctly?
 As you can see from the image below, the glue consists of a few ingredients that need to mix together in order for the glue to work.

-The easiest way to spot that you didn’t shake your glue enough?
+What is the easiest way to spot that you haven't shaken your lash glue enough?
 Your glue drop will look a bit transparent, compared to a completely black drop if well shaken.

-To ensure you give your glue a good shake, use a glue shaker before you dispense each drop.
-15 seconds in a glue shaker will save you almost a full minute of manual shaking - that’s extra time for lashing ;)
+To ensure you give your glue is mixed well, use a glue shaker before you dispense each drop.
+15 seconds in a glue shaker will save you almost a full minute of manual shaking, which will give you extra time for lashing!

-You shake your glue, dispense it, give it a small wipe and replace the nozzle.
+You shake your eyelash glue, dispense it, give it a small wipe and replace the nozzle.
 What could possibly go wrong?
-Well, glue nozzles like to ‘burp’ - they spit out any air left in the nozzle and send out some remnants of glue with it, which glues the nozzle to your lid.
+Well, lash glue nozzles like to ‘burp’.
+They spit out any air left in the lash glue nozzle and send out some remnants of glue with it, which causes the nozzle to get stuck to your glue's lid.
 To avoid this, try the following:

-- Remove the lid to shake - I know, this sounds ridiculous!
-Of course you’re going to cover the end of the nozzle; the only thing worse than glue stuck in a nozzle is glue stuck to literally everything else.
-Take a glue nozzle wipe and cover the nozzle, shake, shake it baby and peel back - any glue that burps out can simply be wiped away before you dispense.
-This applies only to shaking the glue manually!
-If you are using a glue shaker, the glue spins around so it is less likely to leak inside the lid.
+- Any lash glue that burps out can simply be wiped away before you dispense.
+This applies only to shaking the eyelash glue manually!
+If you are using a lash glue shaker, the glue spins around so it is less likely to leak inside the lid.

 - Don’t squeeze!
-Tip the glue up and let gravity do the work - it might feel like it takes a bit longer, but less air will be sucked into the nozzle, which means less air has to exit the nozzle!
+Tip the glue up and let gravity do the work.
+It might feel like it takes a bit longer, but less air will be sucked into the nozzle, which also means less air has to exit the nozzle!

-- Give her a little tap on the bottom!
-Before you pop that lid back on after dispensing the glue, give the bottle a little tap on your trolley to encourage any air that did make it into the nozzle to come out.
+- Then give your glue a little tap on the bottom.
+Before you pop that lid back on after dispensing the lash glue dot, give the bottle a little tap on your lash trolley to encourage any air that did make it into the nozzle to come out.
 Wipe away the glue, and replace your lid.

-- Have some back up of glue rescue kits - despite your best efforts, sometimes the nozzle and the lid just want to be together forever.
-Having some spares in your kit will SAVE YOUR LIFE!
+- You should also have some back up of lash glue rescue kits.
+Despite your best efforts, sometimes the nozzle and lid just want to be together forever.
+Having some spares in your kit will SAVE YOUR GLUE!

-Proper storage is so unbelievably important - if you follow all of the above advice but store your glue incorrectly, you might as well just be keeping it in a bowl of water for how effective it’s going to stay!
+Proper lash glue storage is so unbelievably important!
+If you follow all of the above advice but store your eyelash glue incorrectly, you might as well just be keeping it in a bowl of water for how effective it’s going to stay!